-Both courses offer industry placements, double degrees, a strong foundation in core business units and an excellent mix of majors to choose from, but there are different combinations of double degree options and majors offered in each.
-There are also differences in the ATAR and maths prerequisites for both courses.
+Both courses offer industry placements, double degrees, a strong foundation in core business units and an excellent mix of majors to choose from, but they have different combinations of double degree options and majors.
+There’s also a difference in the ATAR and maths prerequisites for both courses.

-A double major gives you the opportunity to study two completely different areas within the one degree.
-You can choose to study a double major in business and choose two business or commerce disciplines, such as accounting and marketing, or economics and actuarial studies.
-Or you can choose to study one business or commerce discipline and one discipline from another faculty within the university, such as accounting and a language or economics and politics.
+For example, you could study a double major in business and choose two business or commerce disciplines, such as accounting and marketing, or economics and actuarial studies.
+Or, for something really varied, you can study one business or commerce discipline and one discipline from another faculty within the University, like accounting and a language or economics and politics.

-Professional recognition is the formal acknowledgement of your professional status and, in some cases, gives you the right to practice in the profession of your choice.
+It’s a formal acknowledgement of your professional status, and in some cases, gives you the right to practice in the profession of your choice.

 There are professional organisations for accounting, auditing, actuarial science, computing, finance, human resources, management, marketing and more.
-Course advisers can work with you to make sure that the units you take will qualify you for membership of the organisation representing your profession.
+Our course advisers can help you make sure that the units you take will qualify you for membership of the organisation that represents your profession.

-Contact hours depend on the degree you are enrolled in.
+They depend on your degree.
 Most degrees involve three to four contact hours per unit per week.
-You'll be expected to do around nine hours a week of independent study for each unit.
+And you’ll be expected to do around nine hours a week of independent study for each unit.

 The Bachelor of Business at our Peninsula campus is based on the Problem Based Learning (PBL) style and involves six-and-a-half contact hours per subject each week, with additional hours of independent study.
 PBL students have four days of study on campus.

-One way to do this, is to enrol in another course for which you do have the prerequisite maths subjects.
-Once you've completed the appropriate Monash maths unit in that course you can apply to transfer to your preferred course.
+Yes.
+One way around this is to enrol in another course that has the prerequisite maths subjects you need.
+Once you've completed the appropriate Monash maths unit in that course, you can apply to transfer to your preferred course.
 You'll just need to keep in mind that your first year results will have a bearing on whether your transfer application is successful.

-If you're a local student you can defer for a maximum of one year.
-You will need to let student services know that you intend to defer and we'll let you know how to do this when you receive your offer.
-In particular circumstances, you may be permitted to defer for longer than a year.
+If you're a local student you can defer for up to one year.
+You’ll need to let student services know you want to defer, and we can tell you how to do this once you’ve received your offer.
+In particular circumstances, you may be able to defer for longer.